bluesky/bluesky/doc/source/tutorial.rst

 The exception in question may originate from the plan itself or from the RunEngine when it attempts to execute a given command.

-The :func:`finalize_wrapper` preprocessor provides a succinct and fully correct way of applying this general pattern.
+The :func:`~bluesky.preprocessors.finalize_wrapper` preprocessor provides a succinct and fully correct way of applying this general pattern.

 .. code-block:: python